 María is a third-year social work doctoral student at the Brown School in Washington University in St. Louis.
 Prior to joining the Brown school, María received her BASW and MSW from the California State University, Long Beach School of Social Work (Go Beach!).
 María has worked as a case manager for families experiencing homelessness, an Emergency response Social Worker with families interacting with the child welfare system, and as a Medical Social Worker with individuals and families receiving end-of-life care.
 She also served as a preceptor and field instructor for BSW and MSW interns.

-- Her research interests involve child maltreatment epidemiology and child welfare policy, with a focus on mandated reporting policies and their role in bringing families, particularly
+- María focuses on mandated reporting policies and their role in bringing families, particularly

 families of color, to interact with child welfare systems.

 - María’s current work involves evaluating child maltreatment prevention strategies aimed at strengthening families and preventing future interaction with child protective services.

 - María values the unique strengths and contributions of quantitative and qualitative research methods and she engages in the collection of both quantitative and qualitative data to inform her work.

 - María hopes to engage in mixed methods research that informs the development and implementation of policies and interventions that prevent child maltreatment, bolster families, and promote child well-being.